 Earth curvature and other additional corrections

 Earth curvature corrections are applied to minimize distortions resulting from the usage of a non-cartesian coordinate systems, such as a tangential coordinate system like UTM.
 In many Aerotriangulation solutions, a shift is estimated in image space to correct this effect.
 This allows the use of ground control points in UTM coordinates without transferring them to a local Cartesian coordinate system.
 The correction equations in image space were designed for Nadir images with relatively flat terrain and traditional lower ground resolution.
-For higher resolution datasets, undulating terrain like mountains or cities, or oblique imagery the common equations should not be applied during Aerotriangulation.
+The common equations should not be applied during Aerotriangulation for higher resolution datasets, undulating terrain like mountains and cities, or oblique imagery.

 Besides that, earth curvature correction models are traditionally carried out in image space as a correction on the image.
-Some software solutions use depth depending terms (the actual required way) however with varying definitions, other solutions only use a radial correction which creates issues in non-flat terrain, high resolution, or oblique data.
+Some software solutions use depth depending terms (the actual required way) however, the definition of these terms vary.
+Other solutions only use a radial correction which creates issues in non-flat terrain, high resolution, or oblique data.
 Using an image-space correction term was traditionally useful with mechanic devices or limited processing power, as only individual point measurements have to be updated - and no coordinate transfer is technically required.
 However, for current 3D datasets with undulating terrain or varying ground resolution, it is more reasonable to avoid an adjustment in a projected coordinate system or with different axis scale and rather project the 2D products derived.

 Impact on SURE